MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/android-code.md

     **Source**: *MsipcTaskFragment.java*

-    **Description**: In practice the following objects would be created by using user inputs from the device interface; [UserRights](https://msdn.microsoft.com/library/dn790911.aspx) and [PolicyDescriptor](https://msdn.microsoft.com/library/dn790843.aspx).
+    **Description**: In practice, the following objects would be created by using user inputs from the device interface; [UserRights](https://msdn.microsoft.com/library/dn790911.aspx) and [PolicyDescriptor](https://msdn.microsoft.com/library/dn790843.aspx).

     ``` java
       // create userRights list